Back to Blog

 Configuration Complexity

-3. Power Distribution Network (PDN) Limitations
+3. Power Distribution Network Limitations

 Power Design Requirements

-• Via Stitching Strategy: Strategic placement of stitching vias for optimal power distribution and EMI control is an engineering task, not an algorithmic one.
+• Via Stitching Strategy: Strategic placement of stitching vias for optimal power distribution and EMI control

 Automated Power Plane Generation

-Quality and Logic Issues
+Quality and Aesthetics Issues

 6. Via Usage and Layer Management Strategies